aardappel/lobster/docs/source/language_reference.md

 that these values are fully compatible with `int` in any use, but a regular `int` can't be passed to a context where an enum type is explicitly requested.

+You can convert integers explicitly to an enum with a coercion function, e.g.
+`example(1)` will create a value equivalent in type and value to `foo`.

 If you leave out the `= 1`, the sequence will start at `0` instead.
 Values automatically increment from the last explicitly specified value, so `bar` will be `2` here.
 Instead of `enum` you can use `enum_flags`, which changes the